omerk/docs.electrolama.com/docs/radio-docs/troubleshooting.md

 For specific device instructions, we find the [zigbee2mqtt Supported Devices](https://www.zigbee2mqtt.io/information/supported_devices.html) page quite useful.
 If instructions there don't fix your problem, we suggest raising an issue on relevant forums/issue trackers for the particular software you are using.

+## Is there a guarantee that your stick will improve my network over other coordinators?

+The performance and more importantly, the range of your Zigbee network depend very heavily on the environment that you are operating in.
+External factors such as wireless interference from devices and networks around you and even the materials your walls are made out of will have impact on your network.
+It is therefore impossible to make any guarantees.

+Having said all that, [reviews from existing customers](https://www.tindie.com/products/electrolama/zzh-cc2652r-multiprotocol-rf-stick/#product-reviews) comparing zzh to other or older generation coordinators are quite favourable.
+We suggest giving them a read if you're not sure whether zzh is right for you or not.

 ## cc2538-bsl.py Issues